millacurafa/codeclan_homework_millacurafa/week_10/weekend_hw/homework.utf8.md

 <!-- rnb-text-begin -->

-check correlations with the filtered data
+##checks correlations with the filtered data

 <!-- rnb-text-end -->